Provide canonical example for latest data retrieval without selectors in real-time applications

 Yes, this may be more appropriate for ndn-cpp (except for the blocks on selector deprecation).
 But generally we have followed the pattern where architectural issues are demonstrated/prototyped in ndn-cxx, then the ndn-ccl implementations follow.
 I'll follow up with Lixia et al on this.

-#6 Updated by Spyros Mastorakis 11 months ago
+#6 Updated by Spyros Mastorakis about 1 year ago

 - Status changed from New to Closed